David Bach (poker player)

 David Bach is a professional poker player, and the winner of the $50,000 World Championship H.O.R.S.E. event at the 2009 World Series of Poker.
 Bach defeated John Hanson heads-up after a record breaking marathon final table that lasted 20 hours and 492 hands.

 At the 2017 WSOP Bach won two more bracelets in mixed events.
-First he won the $1,500 Dealers Choice event, then added the $10,000 H.O.R.S.E.
+First he won the $1,500 Dealers Choice event, and later added the $10,000 H.O.R.S.E.
 Championship.

-In his WSOP career, Bach has 31 cashes, including thirteen final tables.
-He has previously finished runner-up in three WSOP bracelet events.
-As of 2017, Bach's total live tournament winnings exceed $3,650,000.
+As of 2025, in his WSOP career, Bach has 79 cashes, including 23 final tables.
+He has previously finished runner-up in five WSOP bracelet events.
+As of 2025, Bach's total live tournament winnings exceed $4,500,000.

-Bach has won three major online tournament titles, constituting the "Triple Crown".
+Bach has won three major online tournament titles, constituting the Triple Crown.

-Bach is a graduate of the University of Georgia with a degree in Psychology.
+Bach studied psychology at the University of Georgia.